 Flatworms are further classified into three separate classes which are:

-This class contains about 3000 species.
+This class contains about 3000 species of worms.
 Most of the flatworms in class Turbellaria are marine and benthic.
 Some may also be found in freshwater and in temperate and tropical terrestrial habitats.

 Adult trematodes lack cilia.
 They have one to two suckers instead.
 They have a well-developed gut.
 Their reproductive, excretory, and muscular systems are relatively complete as well.